Combined driving: Pony World Driving Championships

-World Pony Championships
+Since 2003, the Pony World Driving Championships have taken place every two years.
+There are individual competitions for singles, pairs and four-in-hand.
+The teams from the various categories are evaluated together for the team ranking.
+Two single, two pair and two four-in-hand results per nation are included in the ranking.

+Para-driving

+Para-driving is combined driving for disabled people.

 FEI classification system

-The FEI classification system denotes driving competitions as Concours d'Attelage (CA), which may be either National (CAN) or International (CAI).
-A National Event is limited to competitors of that nation, who shall take part according to the regulations of their National Federation.
-Foreign athletes may take part by invitation.
-An International Event must be organised under the FEI Statutes, General Regulations and Sport Rules, and may be open to competitors of all NFs.
-CAIs are primarily for individual athletes.
-However, at World Championships, competitions for national teams of three or four members run concurrently with the individual competition.
+The FEI encodes driving competitions with "CA", for the French Concours d'Attelage, and adds a letter for a national competition (CAN) or international (CAI).
+A national event is limited to competitors of that nation, who take part according to the regulations of their national federation, however foreign athletes may take part by invitation.
+An international event must be organised under FEI Statutes, General Regulations and Sport Rules, and may be open to competitors of all national federations.
+CAI competitions are primarily for individual athletes.
+However, at World Championships, competitions for national teams of three or four competitors run concurrently with the individual competition.

 There are two categories of international competitions – CAI-A and CAI-B. The CAI-A category denotes a higher level of organisation and facilities provided.

 Normally, it is assumed that a CA classified competition is for horses.
 If pony classes are involved, the letter P is added to the classification (e.g. CAIP-A).
-Numbers denote the arrangement of horses in the class (e.g. CAI-A 2 is a competition for horse pairs, whereas CAIP-B 1/2/4 is a Category B competition for ponies – singles, pairs and four-in-hand).
+Numbers denote the arrangement of horses in the class (e.g. CAI-A 2 is a competition for horse pairs, whereas CAIP-B 1/2/4 is a Category B competition for ponies, with classes for singles, pairs and four-in-hands).

-World championships are denoted as Championn at du Monde Attelage (CH-M-A).
+World championships are denoted as Champion at du Monde Attelage (CH-M-A).
 There are three World Championships for horses – Singles, Pairs and Four-in-Hand.
-These are held every two years, with Single Horse (CH-M-A 1) and Four-in-Hand (CH-M-A 4) Championships in an even-numbered year and Horse Pairs (CH-M-A 2) every odd year.
+These are held every two years, with Single Horse (CH-M-A 1) and Four-in-Hand (CH-M-A 4) Championships in an even-numbered year, and Horse Pairs (CH-M-A 2) every odd year.
 In addition, a World Combined Pony Championships (CH-M-AP, which include singles, pairs and four-in-hand) are held every odd-numbered year.